InBold Terms and Conditions

 8.2 Approval of Public Statements: InBold will not issue any formal press release or public statement on behalf of the Client without the Client’s prior written approval (email shall suffice).
 Once approved, the Client assumes full legal and regulatory responsibility for the content of the message.

-8.3 No Guarantee of Coverage Public Relations is an “earned media” service.
+8.3 No Guarantee of Coverage: Public relations is an “earned media” service.
 While InBold will use professional efforts to secure media interest, the final decision to publish or broadcast remains with third-party journalists, editors, and outlets.
 InBold makes no warranty or guarantee that specific media placements, reach, or sentiment will be achieved.
 InBold and the Client agree on KPIs, and InBold will use professional diligence to meet these objectives.

-8.4 Crisis Communications Limitation: In the event of “Crisis PR” services, InBold provides strategic messaging advice based on information provided by the Client and the context available to InBold.
+8.4 Crisis Communications Limitation: In the event of “Crisis PR” services, InBold provides strategic messaging advice based on information provided by the client and the context available to InBold.
 InBold is not liable for the underlying events causing the crisis, the public’s ultimate reaction to the messaging, or the final business impact on the Client.

-8.5 Media Distribution & Monitoring Costs: Costs for third-party media distribution services (e.g., wire services), media monitoring, or reports are considered External Costs.
-These costs will be invoiced by InBold to the Client
+8.5 Media Distribution & Monitoring Costs: Costs for third-party media distribution services (e.g., wire services), media monitoring, or reports are considered external costs.
+These costs will be invoiced by InBold to the Client.

 9. Branding & Corporate Identity